yokai-php/batch-src/docs/docs/core-concepts/job-with-children.rst

 .. note::
    | As always in our job, this is only a way to achieve this goal.
-   | There is pros and cons, and you might consider alternatives.
+   | There are pros and cons, and you might consider alternatives.
    | Depending on how you acquire the ``JobRegistry``, you might end with the one with all jobs.
    | This is not bad, but still, you are having access to all jobs, which can be dangerous in many way.